“All you see is lazy photography everywhere”

 Although, a lengthy career means that some things can become harder to remember, especially when discussing the subject of childhood memories – “I don’t have many really,” he admits, quite bluntly.
 Whether or not Parr likes to bring up his former times, we caught up with the photographer to find out more about his journey, the challenges he faced as a “dyslexic starting to get demented,” and why he likes to talk about his own death, less so his past.

-INT You grew up in suburban Surrey, do you remember what was it like?
+INT You grew up in suburban Surrey, do you remember what it was like?

 MP Yes, I do remember this.
 Suburban Surrey was quite dreary, but I wasn’t aware of this until I went to Yorkshire and visited my grandfather – I didn’t really know what the rest of the world was like.
 I got on with my friends, played around and the stream was just down the hill.
 I was originally brought up in Chessington and moved to Ashtead, where we got a bigger house – I guess this was upward mobility.
 But I’m not that clear about much of my childhood.
 However, I do remember going to Hersham sewage works every weekend with my father on a Saturday.
 I would get a bit bored there; imagine a teenager going to Hersham sewage works every Saturday, it wasn’t good news really.
 I started trainspotting to relieve the boredom of it all.